- Fellowships Overview

 - Molecular Genetic Pathology

-The Partners Healthcare System’s Integrated Program in Pathology Informatics is a collaboration of the Massachusetts General Hospital, the Brigham and Women’s Hospital and the North Shore Medical Center.
-It trains pathologists to become leaders in Informatics, Bioinformatics and Imaging.
+The program began in 2008 as the Partners Healthcare System's Integrated Program in Pathology Informatics, a collaboration of the Pathology Departments of the Massachusetts General Hospital, the Brigham and Women's Hospital and the North Shore Medical Center.
+Since 2009, it has graduated 17 fellows, the great majority of which are running pathology and molecular informatics programs across the country.

-Our educational philosophy considers informatics a part of pathology practice and central to pathology’s future, and our program’s architecture provides exposure to multiple, independent faculty, a wide variety of clinical operations, research consistent with long term career goals, formal courses and seminars, and a level of responsibility appropriate to experience and skill.
+The Massachusetts General Hospital Fellowship in Clinical Informatics trains physicians to become leaders in clinical informatics, clinically relevant bioinformatics and imaging.
+Our educational philosophy considers informatics a natural part of medical practice and central to medicine's future, and our program's architecture provides exposure to multiple, independent faculty, a wide variety of clinical operations, research consistent with long term career goals, formal courses and seminars, and a level of responsibility appropriate to experience and skill.
+It works closely with the Brigham and Women's Based Partners Clinical Informatics and Innovation Fellowship, and a variety of educational resources in the Boston area, to create the best possible educational experience to our fellows.

-After finishing the Informatics Fellowship, fellows will have a broad understanding of pathology informatics as well as deep knowledge in at least one informatics subspecialty; and with have the skills necessary to lead a pathology informatics service at a major medical center and execute a successful academic/research career
+After finishing the Informatics Fellowship, fellows will have a broad understanding of pathology informatics as well as deep knowledge in at least one informatics subspecialty; and will have the skills necessary to lead a pathology informatics service at a major medical center and execute a successful academic/research career.

 Types and Number of Appointments

-The fellowship is for one year or two years.
-The program has averaged four to eight concurrent fellows; however, the number of appointments available at a given time is variable; please contact the Program Director.
+The program has averaged four to eight concurrent fellows; however, the number of appointments available at a given time is variable and dependent on funding; please contact the Program Director.
 (See How to Apply).

 Candidates should have completed their residency training in anatomic, clinical or combined anatomic/clinical pathology, with primary certification or eligibility by the American Board of Pathology.
-If a graduate of an international medical school, the candidate should have a valid ECFMG certificate and visa.
+If not a US citizen or green card holder, the candidate should have a valid ECFMG certificate and visa.

 In some cases however, fellows will be accepted before they are Board eligible.
 Such candidates must qualify for a limited (training) license in Massachusetts, present compelling reasons that the fellowship should be done prior to finishing residency, and have concrete plans for finishing their pathology residency training.